1. Preparing for your caravan transport

 When you’ve given your mobile home a thorough check, sign off the completed transportation with the driver.

-Don’t forget to leave feedback for your driver on Shiply, doing so will help their feedback score and also assist future Shiply users who need to find a caravan transporter.
+Don’t forget to leave feedback for your driver on Shiply, doing so will help their feedback score and also assist future Shiply users who need to find caravan transport.